ethereum/node-crawler/README.md

 # Ethereum Node Crawler

-Crawls the network for Ethereum nodes and creates a dashboard that lets you visualize them.
+This repository includes frontend and API for Ethereum network crawler.
+Crawler used for discovering peers is part of `devp2p` tool from [go-ethereum](https://github.com/ethereum/go-ethereum) and is currently not included in this repository.

+API software reads raw database of nodes data crawled from the network, filters it, caches and serves as API.
+Frontend is a web interface which reads data from the API and visualizes them as a dashboard.

 Features:
 - Advanced filtering, allows you to add filters for a customized dashboard
 - Drilldown support, allows you to drill down the data to find interesting trends
-- Fork view, currently supports predefined filters for London fork
+- Network upgrade readiness overview, currently supports predefined filters for London upgrade
-- Works in mobile
+- Responsive mobile design

 ## Contribute

-This is an early project to make a rich dashboard for ethereum nodes.
+Project is still in an early stage, contribution and testing is welcomed.
+You can run manually each part of the software for development purposes or deploy whole production ready stack with Docker.

 ### Frontend
 #### Development